thebinary/elixir-xenapi/README.md

 ## Usage

 All `XenAPI` resource module functions require session argument of type `XenSession`.
-For the Xen XMLRPC to success the XenSession should have a valid logged-in session ref.
+For the Xen XMLRPC to succeed the XenSession should have a valid logged-in session ref.

 ### Logging In
 To login to a XenServer and obtain a `XenSession` use: